 [Guide] How to wash your BJJ Gi

 Here is a quick checklist for washing your Brazilian Jiu Jitsu gi.
 This method removes sweat, bacteria, and odour while mitigating shrinkage + wear and tear and protecting the health and safety of you and your training partners.
+Caring properly for your training gear also improves its resale value (especially helpful for kids who seem to need a new size every season).

 Do: